American Hockey League: Outdoor games

 Two outdoor games were announced for the 2012–13 AHL season, but a meeting between the Grand Rapids Griffins and Toronto Marlies at Comerica Park in Detroit as part of the festivities surrounding the NHL Winter Classic was not held because of the cancellation of the NHL Winter Classic.
 On January 20, 2013, the Hershey Bears and Wilkes-Barre/Scranton Penguins met outdoors at Hersheypark Stadium in Hershey, Pennsylvania with the Penguins earning a 2–1 overtime victory in front of 17,311 fans.

 The Rochester Americans hosted an outdoor game in 2013–14, the Frozen Frontier, which was held at Frontier Field in Rochester, New York, on December 13, 2013.
 The Americans took a 5–4 decision in a shootout against the Lake Erie Monsters before a standing-room crowd of 11,015 fans.
 A year after their originally scheduled date, the Griffins and Marlies played at Comerica Park on December 30, 2013, and Toronto prevailed in a shootout, 4–3, becoming the first AHL team ever with two outdoor wins.
 Attendance in Detroit was 20,337.

 As part of the recent addition of the Pacific Division, the AHL played its first outdoor hockey game in California during the 2015–16 season, called the Golden State Hockey Rush.
 On December 18, 2015, the Stockton Heat defeated the Bakersfield Condors, 3–2, at Raley Field in West Sacramento, California.

 For the second consecutive season, the AHL played an outdoor game in California as the Bakersfield Condors hosted the Condorstown Outdoor Classic against the Ontario Reign on January 7, 2017, at Bakersfield College's Memorial Stadium.
 Despite sometimes heavy rain during the first period, the game went on as scheduled and the Condors defeated the Reign 3–2 in overtime.

-The 2021 AIS Empire State Outdoor Classic was scheduled for February 13th 2021 and to be played at Griffiss Business & Technology Park in Rome, NY between the Syracuse Crunch and Utica Comets but was canceled in 2020 due to the COVID-19 Pandemic.
+The 2021 AIS Empire State Outdoor Classic was scheduled for February 13th 2021 and to be played at Griffiss Business & Technology Park in Rome, NY between the Syracuse Crunch and Utica Comets but was canceled in 2020 due to the COVID-19 pandemic.

 Hersheypark Stadium hosted its second outdoor game in 2018.
 Cleveland's FirstEnergy Stadium became the first National Football League venue to host an AHL outdoor game in 2023, and Truist Field in Charlotte hosted the Queen City Outdoor Classic in 2024.

+On January 23, 2026, the Iowa Wild Outdoor Classic was held as part of Hockey Day Minnesota in Hastings, Minn., with the Milwaukee Admirals defeating the Iowa Wild, 3-2 in overtime.
+With a game-time temperature of minus-8 degrees Fahrenheit (minus-22 Celsius), it was the coldest outdoor game in North American history.